 I totally get that this is sometimes hard to do when you’re just setting up shop, but getting those funds separate as soon as you can afford to do so is essential for good bookkeeping practices.
 It’s also important in case you ever have a tax audit.
 I’ve got more info on how to go about setting up a separate bank account for your biz here.

 In the exciting period of setting up your online shop, sales tax is often an after thought.
 Most states require us to register for a sales tax permit and begin charging sales tax to our in-state customers from the very first sale.
-I’ve seen a lot of shop owners forget about sales tax, which is a bad thing because you can get hit with fines, penalties, or interest later on.
+I’ve seen a lot of shop owners forget about sales tax, which has been made even more complicated in recent years.

 Now this is not always a mistake Etsy sellers make these days because Etsy now collects & remits sales tax for you in almost every state (more info on how that works here).
 But if you’re selling anywhere OTHER than on Etsy, Amazon, or eBay, you’re still on the line for collecting & remitting when needed.